Last Updated on September 30, 2023 by Louise Carter

-Companion birds are typically social and relish time spent with their human family.
+Companion birds are social and relish time spent with their human family.

-According to Anthrozoös, the ability to interact with owners regularly will bolster the health of an avian companion, which can make a bedroom problematic for a bird.
+According to Anthrozoös, the ability to interact with owners regularly will improve the mental health of an avian companion, which can make a bedroom problematic for a bird.

-Unless you work from home, within the bedroom, your bird will rarely get to see you.
+A bird will rarely see you unless you work from home in the bedroom.
 This can make companion birds, especially intelligent species like parrots, increasingly isolated, lonely, and depressed.

-Boredom is detrimental to birds – it frequently leads to stress-induced feather plucking and an increasingly aggressive temperament.
-Smaller birds that live in bonded pairs or groups will fare a little better but still need human interaction.
+Boredom is detrimental to birds, frequently leading to feather-destructive behavior and a troublesome temperament.
+Smaller birds in bonded pairs fare better but still need human interaction.

-If you want to keep your pet bird in a bedroom, ensure you visit regularly and provide opportunities for outside-the-cage exercise.
-The cage itself will also need enrichment to keep a bird amused.
+If you want to keep a pet bird in a bedroom, ensure you visit regularly and provide opportunities for exercise.
+The cage itself will also need enrichment to keep a bird stimulated.

-Sharing a bedroom with a bird, or especially multiple birds will likely impact your ability to sleep.
+Sharing a bedroom with a bird, or especially several birds, will likely impact your ability to sleep.

-If your bird starts to talk, sing, or squawk, you’ll be roused from sleep at once.
-This could happen multiple times over an evening or very early in the morning.
+If a bird starts to talk, sing, or squawk, you’ll be roused from sleep immediately.
+This could happen many times in the early evening or morning.

 You could get around this by wearing earplugs or getting a white noise machine that leaves you indifferent to external noise.
-Alas, your presence may still prevent your bird from sleeping.
+Also, your presence may still prevent a bird from sleeping.

-Companion birds, notably larger species such as parrots, need 12 hours of sleep each night.
-If you keep your pets awake, they’ll be cranky and belligerent in the morning.
+Companion birds, notably larger species like parrots, need about 12 hours of sleep each night.
+If you keep your pet bird awake, they’ll be bad-tempered and belligerent in the morning.